stanford-rc/rse-services/_docs/tools/services-explorer/index.md

 # Services Explorer

 What kind of support are you looking for?
 Drag services from the left to the right to select them, and then send us a note at the bottom.
+You can add a custom item using the box below.

 <label for="addItem">Add an Item:
 <input class="add-item" id="addItem" maxlength="16" required="required" type="text" /></label>